If you could speak the language of a dog or read their minds, what would you want to know? Well, for us, it would be to know what they’re feeling.

 A dog laughing is often a controversial subject widely debated in the animal community.
 It’s believed that dogs do laugh when they’re playing.
 Typical signs of them laughing are them producing a sound which is similar to panting.

-An animal behaviorist known as Patricia Simonet mentioned that when a dog laughs, it produces various frequencies from painting.
+An animal behaviorist known as Patricia Simonet mentioned that when a dog laughs, it produces various frequencies from panting.
 Such dog noises have also been played to puppies where they actively responded.

 The laughter sound created by dogs is made by exhaling and inhaling air.
 When the dog pants, it has little vocalization and sounds more like a “huh hah.”